matveynator/netchan/README.md

 ## Physical network boundaries

-Protocol v2 cannot eliminate the physical properties of a distributed system:
+NetChan cannot eliminate the physical properties of a distributed system:

 - two computers do not share a goroutine scheduler, so an atomic cross-machine `select` is impossible;